Celebrating the 52nd Annual Clinical Meeting

 8:15 Jeffrey Peipert: “Screening Tests: The Good, The Bad and The Ugly.”

-9:15 Kim Kho-“Uterine Masses: Differentiation and Management of Unexpected Findings” 10:15 Break
+9:15 Kimberly Kho: “Uterine Masses: Differentiation and Management of Unexpected Findings” 10:15 Break

-2:00 Sharon Reimold: "Prevention of Cardiovascular Disease in the Women"
+2:00 Sharon Reimold: "Prevention of Cardiovascular Disease in Women"

 This activity is offered through the joint providership of the University of Texas Southwestern Medical Center and the Southwestern Gynecologic Assembly

 Kimberly Kho, MD